College: United States

-Colleges vary in terms of size, degree, and length of stay.
+Colleges vary in terms of size, degree offerings, and length of study.
 Two-year colleges, also known as junior or community colleges, usually offer an associate degree, and four-year colleges usually offer a bachelor's degree.
 Often, these are entirely undergraduate institutions, although some have graduate school programs.

 Four-year institutions in the U.S. that emphasize a liberal arts curriculum are known as liberal arts colleges.
 Until the 20th century, liberal arts, law, medicine, theology, and divinity were about the only form of higher education available in the United States.
 These schools have traditionally emphasized instruction at the undergraduate level, although advanced research may still occur at these institutions.